Blackened Rockfish with Key Lime-Garlic Butter

 Directions:

-2. Combine paprika, onion salt, 1 garlic powder, onion powder, thyme, cayenne pepper and black pepper.
+2. Combine paprika, salt substitute, 1 garlic powder, onion powder, thyme, cayenne pepper, and black pepper.
 Set aside.

-3. Heat oil in a large cast iron skillet.
+3. Heat a large cast iron skillet until drops of water dance.

-5. Transfer the fish to a plate and immediately top each fillet with a bit of flavored butter.
+6. Transfer the fish to a plate and immediately top each fillet with a bit of flavored butter mixture.